barbaradalmaso/JHU-Genomic-Data-Science/3. Python for Genomic Data Science/Quiz 5.md

 ## Question 9
 Which statement below is true about a function:
-* must have at least one parameter **XX*
+* must have at least one parameter
 * must always have a return statement
 * its arguments always appear within brackets
 * may have no parameters
 ```
-Answer: its arguments always appear within brackets
+Answer: may have no parameters
 ```

 ## Question 10